News Scenarios Loan Programs About Me Pre-Qual Contact

 How I Handle This

 Map total compensation.
-Base, bonus, commission, equity, K-1.
-Calculate what each lender counts.
-Place the file where qualifying income is strongest.
+Base, bonus, commission, equity, K-1, self-employed cash flow, and contractor income.
+Calculate what each lender can count.
+Place the file where eligible income is strongest.
 The differences between lenders on the same file can be dramatic.

 Questions I Get